 Controlling professors through the Bavarian Concordat (1924)

 Under the Bavarian concordat the Bishop can veto all professors of Catholic theology (Art.
 5 on the Catholic University) and 21 professors of philosophy, pedagogy, sociology and politics (Art.
 3 on concordat chairs).
-These chairs are 85-90% funded by the state, yet non-Catholics need not apply, nor even a top Catholic scholar who has criticised the Pope.
+These chairs are 85-90% funded by the state, yet non-Catholics need not apply, nor even a top Catholic scholar who has criticised Pope Benedict.

 In the German state of Bavaria the children used to attend state-supported primary schools that were separated into Catholic and Protestant, as they do in Northern Ireland to this day, due in large measure to the opposition of the Catholic Church.
 However, in 1968 the people of Bavaria voted in a referendum to abolish this separate schooling.